 Over a year-long period, our CTO and Engineering Managers helped build a healthy engineering culture and transition ownership to Roon’s internal team.
 We acted as a technical thought partner, onboarded new engineers, pair programmed, and reviewed pull requests to ensure code quality and branch hygiene.

-Roon went on to launch their platform amidst a $7.5 million seed raise from investors such as Sequoia, Firstmark, SV Angel, Maveron, TMV, and M13 to surround Glioblastoma patients and their families with the support of a caring community.
+Roon went on to launch their platform, raising seed investment from Sequoia, FirstMark, SV Angel, Maveron, TMV, and M13 to surround glioblastoma patients and their families with the support of a caring community.
+Next, they’ll turn their attention toward bringing similar improvements to other conditions.